emma-sax4/emmasax4.info/README.md

 <h3 align="center">This website is available at https://emmasax.com.</h3>

+### Contributing

 For more information on deployments, tests, running Jekyll locally, contributing to this project, and more, please see the [Contributing docs](https://github.com/emmahsax/emmahsax.github.io/blob/main/.github/contributing.md).

-To submit a feature request or a bug ticket, please submit an official [GitHub Issue](https://github.com/emmahsax/emmahsax.github.io/issues/new).
+To submit a feature request, bug ticket, etc, please submit an official [GitHub Issue](https://github.com/emmahsax/emmahsax.github.io/issues/new).

+### Security Policy

-To report any security vulnerabilities, please view this project's [Security Policy](https://github.com/emmahsax/emmahsax.github.io/security/policy).
+To report any security vulnerabilities, please view this repository's [Security Policy](https://github.com/emmahsax/emmahsax.github.io/security/policy).

----

 ### Licensing